KaikaiZhao/KaikaiZhao.github.io/_posts/2019-08-09-Sparse-Variational-Inference-for-Generalized-Gaussian-Process-Models.md

 date: 2019-08-09
 ---

-<p>In Summer 2019 semester I am honored to work with Professor Roni Khardon for my independent study.</p>
+<p>In Summer 2019 semester I am honored to work with Professor Roni Khardon for my independent study.
+Thank Lijiang Guo, Weizhe Chen and Yadi Wei for helpful discussions.</p>

 During this past summer I worked on the following papers.